Azure-Samples/cosmosdb-synapse-link-samples/README.md

-## Scenario 2 - Retail Recommendation System
+## Scenario 2 - Retail Forecasting

-In this scenario, you will ingest Retail data into Azure Cosmos DB using Azure Synapse Spark, perform Joins and aggregations using Azure Synapse Link and perform Forecasting using [Azure Automated Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml).
+In this scenario, you will ingest Retail data into Azure Cosmos DB using Azure Synapse Spark, perform joins and aggregations using Azure Synapse Link and perform Forecasting using [Azure Automated Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml).

 ![IoT-components-dataflow](/images/pipeline.PNG)